We put together the ultimate fly tying vise guide, to provide you with all the info you need to determine best fly tying vises on the market.

 The Wrap Up

 So there you have the ultimate guide to fly tying vises.
 We’ve reviewed the best products on the market, with something for every budget and need!
-What vise will you go for?
+Personally I’d go for the Peak With Pedestal Base, because it’s a great value for money.
+But what vise will you go for?
 Let us know in the comments below!